kkyamada/bert-rbp/README.md

 # BERT-RBP
 This repository includes implementations of BERT-RBP, a BERT-based model to predict RNA-RBP interactions.
 Please cite our paper as well as other dependencies if you use the codes.
-This repository is still under development, so please report us in case there were any issues.
+This repository is still under development, so please report to us in case there were any issues.

 # 1. Dependencies
 For building BERT-RBP: